angular/protractor/CONTRIBUTING.md

 Issues
 ------

-If you have a bug or enhancement request, please file an issue.
+If you have a bug or feature request, please file an issue.
-Before submitting an issue, please search the issue archive, read the [FAQ](https://github.com/angular/protractor/blob/master/docs/faq.md).
+Before submitting an issue, please search the issue archive to help reduce duplicates, and read the [FAQ](https://github.com/angular/protractor/blob/master/docs/faq.md).

 When submitting an issue, please include context from your test and